sedab/PathCNN/Readme.md

 The output data will be saved at tsne_data folder

-* Use TSNE/tsne_visualize.ipynb to visualize the results
+* Use TSNE/tsne_visualize.ipynb to visualize the results (change the input file name to match with tsne.py output files  at tsne_data as needed)

 ## Additional resources: